Preliminary Facts To Know.

 "Maybe the Sarlacc is digesting them already as they stumbled into it," grinned slightly Boba Fett under his helmet.

 The greatest sandstorm in the galaxy was over.
 Somehow both Hutt princesses survived.
-Bordella hid in a cave, and Fraya hid in the wreckage of Jabba's floating cargo skiff.
-Her guards, some lazy humans and Gamorreans, had not been so lucky.
+Bordella hid in a cave and Fraya hid in the wreckage of Jabba's floating cargo skiff.
+Her guards some lazy humans and Gamorrean had not been so lucky.

-On the blistering sands of Tatooine, Nili the dark side adept, and trained apprentice of Ars Dangor and hierarchically Palpatine, emerged from Darth Maul's old Sith Infiltrator spacecraft, and boarded his old Sith speeder, Bloodfin — which was modified for the fastest possible speeds.
-She was stunningly beautiful; her dark hair waving in the desert winds of Tatooine.
-She scanned the area carefully with her Sith macrobinoculars, and then shifted Bloodfin into high gear, tearing across the endless wastes and sands of this Outer Rim planet.
+On the blistering sands of Tatooine Nili, known among all Sith as Darth Annihilator the dark side adept and trained Sith order apprentice of Ars Dangor and hierarchically Emperor Palpatine emerged from Darth Maul's old Sith Infiltrator spacecraft and boarded his old Sith speeder, Bloodfin — which was modified for the fastest possible speeds.
+She was stunningly beautiful.
+Her dark hair waving in the strong desert winds of Tatooine.
+She scanned the area carefully with her Sith macrobinoculars long range infrared and ultraviolet nightvision and then shifted Bloodfin into highest gear velocity tearing by repulsor engine on soft antigravity across the endless wastes and sands of this Outer Rim planet.

-She knew no one could have been informed about her landing and activity on this forsaken planet, since Darth Maul's old craft had a secret and deadly cloaking device, like Nili's speeder.
-Palpatine had not wasted his gifts to the most comely female Sith who had ever lived, and she did really like her job as a secret enforcer of his evil will and his Empire.
+She knew no one could have been informed about her landing and activity on this forsaken planet, since Darth Maul's old spacecraft had a secret and deadly cloaking device like Nili's speeder once owned by the late emperor's first Sith order apprentice Darth Maul who used a twin red lightsaber first mastered by the Sith order member Exar Kun eons ago.
+Palpatine had not wasted his gifts to the most comely female Sith who had ever lived and she did really like her job as a secret enforcer of his evil will and his Empire and Orders 64 to 88 of the Sith Order Empire.

 Preliminary Interlude Two: Nili's Early Formations 18 BBY [Early Imperial Period, eighteen years before the events of Star Wars: A New Hope]